rodrigobercini/ml-financial-market/README.md

-ml-financial-market
+Machine Learning Applied to the Financial Market
 ==============================

-Machine Learning model to predict stock market movements
+This repository contains a Machine Learning model to predict stock market movements.

 Project Organization
 ------------